jonnyweatherly/aajonusnet/md/QNA/Q&A Of March 18, 2012.md

 Q: No, you've got to open it to get the bacteria.

 Q: You've got to open it.
-If you open it every few days, that would be income high?
+If you open it every few days, that would become high?

 A: If you have it out of the refrigerator, it will still keep going even if you don't open it with the non-aerobic bacteria.